cameronmclean/pattern_mining/Notes for workshop facilitation.md

 higher level, the functional purpose of the protocol, and the context around it.
 In discussion with other group members, who may also have experience, we can collect tips and tricks, and scenarios where this type of protocol can be used.
+Consider if it is important to have certain +ve or -ve controls.
+Why?

 ###Abstracting the 'whats' and 'whys'